Central booking number: 01623672260

 COVID-19 Important Notice:

-In view of the ongoing Coronavirus situation, My-Sexual-Health will require all attendees to book a telephone consultation for our service via our central booking number to allow appropriate triage.
+In view of the ongoing Coronavirus situation, My-Sexual-Health will require all attendees to book an appointment via our central booking number to allow appropriate triage.
 If your symptoms warrant a face to face visit then this will be arranged.
 We will not be accepting walk-in patients or online bookings for the time being.
 We apologies for any inconvenience that this may cause.

 For additional contraception advice during the Covid-19 restrictions, please click on the "Services Offered" link and then "Contraceptive Services".